githedgehog/docs/docs/install-upgrade/overview.md

 It's the only step that requires internet access to download artifacts and build installer.

-Once you've prepated Wiring Diagram, you can initialize Fabricator by running `hhfab init` command and passwing optional configuration into it as well as wiring diagram file(s) as flags.
-Additionally, there are a lot of customizations availble as flags, e.g. to setup default credentials, keys and etc, please, refer to `hhfab init --help` for more.
+Once you've prepared Wiring Diagram, you can initialize Fabricator by running `hhfab init` command and passwing optional configuration into it as well as wiring diagram file(s) as flags.
+Additionally, there are a lot of customizations available as flags, e.g. to setup default credentials, keys and etc, please, refer to `hhfab init --help` for more.

 The `--dev` options allows to enable development mode which will enable default credentials and keys for the Control Node and switches: